Pablo (footballer, born 2004)

-Pablo Felipe Pereira de Jesus (born 2 January 2004), known simply as Pablo, is a Portuguese professional footballer who plays as a forward for F.C.
-Famalicão.
+Pablo Felipe Pereira de Jesus (born 2 January 2004), known simply as Pablo, is a Portuguese professional footballer who plays as a forward for Primeira Liga club Gil Vicente.

 Club career

 Born in Braga to former FC Porto and S.C.
 Braga Brazilian player Pena, Pablo joined F.C.
-Famalicão's youth system at the age of 15 following a brief spell in his father's homeland with Fluminense FC.
+Famalicão's youth system at the age of 15, following a brief spell in his father's homeland with Fluminense FC.
 In July 2021, after having made his senior debut with the club's under-23 team, he signed a professional contract until 2024.

 Pablo made his Primeira Liga debut with the main squad debut on 8 August 2021, coming on as a 60th-minute substitute in a 2–0 away loss against F.C.
 Paços de Ferreira.
 On 15 September 2022, he further extended his link until 2027.
+He scored his first goal in the competition the following 22 April, closing the 3–2 home win over C.S.
+Marítimo in the 98th minute.

+On 12 January 2024, Famalicão sent Pablo on loan to Liga Portugal 2 side Paços de Ferreira until the end of the season.
+In September, also on loan, he moved to Gil Vicente F.C. of the top division.
+On 1 April 2025, he scored a ten-minute hat-trick in a 3–1 away defeat of bottom-placed Boavista FC.

+Pablo signed a permanent four-year contract with Gil Vicente on 23 June 2025.